 Who is Hugo López-Gatell Ramírez?
-The face of the government leading the fight against the new coronavirus
+The face leading the fight against the new coronavirus

 Hugo López-Gatell Ramírez has become one of the most important figures of the current year for Mexico.
 Without fear of exaggerating, one could say that he is the face of the government in the fight against the new coronavirus pandemic.